Kalan-Lab/lsaBGC/README.md

 ## Major Updates

-* Jul 10, 2022 - Several updates.
-Fixed small issues with smooth running of new framework.
+* Jul 10, 2022 - Several updates made.
+Fixed small issues with smooth running of new framework, `lsaBGC-Ready.py`.
 Removed some dependencies and have added GToTree for creating species phylogeny + estimated sample to sample amino acid expected divergences.
 New small test dataset now included in this repo for immediate testing + much simplified installation guide.
 Most major change is that lsaBGC now works with DeepBGC and GECCO predictions! lsaBGC's backend relies on 'proto-core homolog groups' / 'rule-based key domains' determined by AntiSMASH, to get around the absence of such marker genes/domains in DeepBGC and GECCO predictions, domains in the highest 10% of deebgc_scores or lowest 10% of e-values are treated as "proto-core" and used in `lsaBGC-AutoExpansion.py`/`lsaBGC-DiscoVary.py` as well as highlighted/treated as the "core" in `lsaBGC-PopGene.py` reports.
 * Jun 26, 2022 - Added "loose" mode to `lsaBGC-Expansion.py` and option for users to manually define "protocore" homolog groups.
 Also, "protocore" homolog groups for a GCF now must have "rule-based" marker to exclude MGEs like transposons which insert within protocore regions of BGCs.
 * Jun 19, 2022 - Have set MAGUS as the default protein alignment method (highly scalable wrapper of mafft) + updated notes on scalability.
 * Jun 18, 2022 - Updated [`lsaBGC-AutoAnalyze.py`](https://github.com/Kalan-Lab/lsaBGC/wiki/13.-The-lsaBGC-AutoAnalyze-Workflow) (automated lsaBGC analysis for each GCF) for better integration into new framework based around `lsaBGC-Ready.py`.